 In the dose-escalation part of this clinical trial, the half-life of ARGX-110 was observed to be approximately 13 days.
-Anti-drug antibodies were detected in 50% of all patients, the majority of which were seen at the 0.1 mg/kg and 1mg/kg doses.
-In two relapsed or refractory CD70-positive patients with Sézary syndrome, we observed that CD70-positive tumor cells were reduced in the blood after dosing of ARGX-110, one patient at a dose level of 0.1 mg/kg and the other at a dose level of 10 mg/kg.
+Anti-drug antibodies were detected in 50% of all patients, the majority of which were seen at the 0.1 mg/kg and 1 mg/kg doses.